oboroc/oboroc.github.io/_posts/2021-03-08-quadram-quadboard-1984-battery-replacement.md

 </a>

 I noticed it had a soldered in Vatra Ni-Cd rechargeable battery on it.
-Those batteries often leak the acid when fully discharged.
+Those batteries often leak acid when fully discharged.
 The acid destroys PCB tracks and makes restoring a chore.

 My cards battery didn't leak yet, but I decided to remove it anyway.